GaetanLepage/phd-manuscript/sections/3_ssl/1_sota/0_index.typ

 In @trifa_real-time_2007, Trifa et al. discuss the relevance of combining audio and visual cues for human-robot interaction tasks.
 While solely limited to audio features, their experiments involve performing sound source localization on a physical robotic platform.
 Li et al. @li_reverberant_2016 demonstrate a capable #acr("SSL") solution tested on the NAO robot.
+Gala et al. @gala_realtime_2019 manage to predict both the orientation and distance to the source by rotating a self-rotating binaural microphone array.
+Introducing movement is a common technique to eliminate front-back ambiguity.
 In @sewtz_sound_2020, Sewtz et al. present an audio segmentation system.
 It assigns speech phases to specific speakers in multi-party indoor environments.
 The authors insist that, contrary to vision-based systems, sound source localization does not necessitate any movement from the robot.